 Effective human resource management systems, including recruitment, induction and supervisory processes, result in quality service provision.

-QIP Certifications provides Queensland health and human services organisations certification options against the Human Services Quality Framework HSQF
+QIP Certifications provides health, community and human services organisations in Queensland certification options against the Human Services Quality Framework HSQF through an independent third-party audit.